A True Story

 And then after I successfully emerged into this world on the last day of 1987, my mother was always there for me in the first two fragile years of my life.
 She had to breastfeed me whenever I cried and change my nappies whenever I wetted them.
 I must have disturbed her from her sleep and duties on numerous occasions.

 My father has also played a pivotal role in my life.
 When I was in primary school, he tutored me in maths right from Standard One so that I could excel in school.
-He also encouraged me in writing by making me pen compositions and read novels.
+He also encouraged me to be a writer by making me pen compositions and read novels.
 I guess it is from those humble efforts in penning compositions and reading children's novels back in the '90s that I developed a love for writing and storytelling.

-Then when I entered Starehe Institute in 2006 to pursue a Diploma in Information Technology, my father encouraged me to apply to top colleges in the United States.
-He paid for my SAT exams that are a requirement for applying to those top colleges.
-He also bought me revision books for the tests.
+Then when I entered Starehe Institute in 2006 to pursue a diploma in Information Technology, my father encouraged me to apply to top colleges in the United States.
+He paid for my SAT exams that are a requirement for applying to those top colleges, and he bought me revision books for the tests.
 Unfortunately, I didn't get accepted to any of the four colleges I applied for admission.
 I remember when I received the heart-breaking rejection letters from the colleges, my father tried to lift my spirits by reminding me that I could still make it in life by pursuing my university education locally.

-And then when I went astray at JKUAT in 2008 and again at the University of Nairobi in 2011, my father always accompanied me to the universities' clinics when I went for regular check-ups.
+And then when I went astray at a local university called JKUAT in 2008 and again at the University of Nairobi in 2011, my father always accompanied me to the universities' clinics when I went for regular check-ups.
 It speaks volumes of how responsible he is, doesn't it?

 Today, I am blessed to still have my parents alive.
 My mother has long since stopped running her grocery in Kiserian after she suffered a stroke in 2013.
 She stays at home where she is still recuperating from that stroke.
 But my father still works as a free-lance accountant in Nairobi where he commutes to during some week-days.

 My dear reader, if one or both of your parents are still alive, I challenge you to also honour them in the best way you can.
 Don't wait till they die to do so.
-Why cement their graves while they lived in leaking houses?
+Why take their bodies to a mortuary when they never saw a hospital while sick?
+Why suits when they are dead yet they wore torn clothes when they lived?
 Why buy them comfortable caskets when their beds were a punishment?
 Why hire a limo for their caskets when you never even bought them a wheelbarrow?
-Why suits when they are dead yet they wore torn clothes when they lived?
-Why take their bodies to a mortuary when they never saw a hospital while sick?
+Why cement their graves while they lived in leaking houses?
 And why last respect when they never knew it while alive?

 UPDATE: I have updated the picture-quote accompanying a story I wrote sometimes back on "Proof That God Exists".
 Please click that link in blue to view the picture and re-read the story.
 I am sure you'll like it better the way it is now.